Unifying Sequent Systems for G\"odel-L\"ob Provability Logic via Syntactic Transformations: Concluding Remarks

 Rather than generalizing the structure of sequents, Shamkanov~\cite{Sha14} showed that one could obtain alternative cut-free sequent systems for $\logicgl$ by generalizing the structure of proofs.
 In particular, by taking the sequent calculus for the modal logic $\mathsf{K4}$ and allowing for \emph{non-wellfounded proofs}, one obtains a non-wellfounded sequent system $\seqgli$ for $\logicgl$.
 Non-wellfounded proofs were introduced to capture (co)inductive reasoning, and are potentially infinite trees of sequents such that (1) every parent node is the conclusion of a rule with its children the corresponding premises and (2) infinite branches satisfy a certain \emph{progress condition}, which ensures soundness (cf.~\cite{BroSim10,DasGieMar24,NiwWal96,Sha14}).
 For $\logicgl$, non-wellfounded proofs correspond to regular trees (i.e., only contain finitely many distinct sub-trees), which means such proofs can be `folded' into finite trees of sequents such that leaves are `linked' to internal nodes of the tree, giving rise to \emph{cyclic proofs} (cf.~\cite{AfsLei17,Bro05,Bro07,DasGir23}).
 Shamkanov~\cite{Sha14} additionally showed that one could obtain a cut-free cyclic sequent system $\seqglc$ for $\logicgl$ by allowing cyclic proofs in $\mathsf{K4}$'s sequent calculus, which was then used to provide the first syntactic proof of the Lyndon interpolation property for $\logicgl$.

 Due to the diversity in $\logicgl$'s proof theory, it is natural to wonder about the relationships between the various systems that have been introduced.
 Typically, proof systems are related by means of \emph{proof transformations}, which are functions that map proofs from one calculus into another, are sensitive to the structure of the input proof, and operate syntactically by permuting rules, replacing rules, or adding/deleting sequent structure in the input proof to yield the output proof.
 Studying proof transformations between sequent systems is a beneficial enterprise as it lets one transfer results from one system to another, thus alleviating the need of independent proofs in each system (e.g.,~\cite{CiaLyoRamTiu21,GorRam12}).
-Moreover, one can measure the relative sizes or certain characteristics of proofs, giving insight into which systems are better suited for specific (automated) reasoning tasks, and letting one `toogle' between differing formalisms when one is better suited for a task than another (e.g.,~\cite{LyoTiuGorClo20,Lyo21thesis}).
+Moreover, one can measure the relative sizes or certain characteristics of proofs, giving insight into which systems are better suited for specific (automated) reasoning tasks, and letting one `toggle' between differing formalisms when one is better suited for a task than another (e.g.,~\cite{LyoTiuGorClo20,Lyo21thesis}).

-Indeed, the question of the relationship between $\gtgl$ and $\treegl$ was asked by Poggiolesi~\cite{Pog09b} and answered in full by Gor{\'e} and Ramanayake~\cite{GorRam12}, who provided constructive mappings of proofs between the two systems.
+Indeed, the question of the relationship between the labeled and tree-hypersequent systems was asked by Poggiolesi~\cite{Pog09b} and answered in full by Gor{\'e} and Ramanayake~\cite{GorRam12}, whose work provided constructive mappings of proofs between the systems.
 Similarly, Shamkanov~\cite{Sha14} provided syntactic mappings of proofs between the systems $\seqgli$ and $\seqglc$, and the Gentzen system $\seqgl$ (an equivalent reformulation of Sambin and Valentini's systems~\cite{SamVal80,SamVal82}).
 Nevertheless, the inter-translatability of proofs between the former two structural sequent systems ($\gtgl$ and $\treegl$) and the latter three sequent systems ($\seqgl$, $\seqgli$, and $\seqglc$) has yet to be identified, and presents a non-trivial open problem that we solve in this paper.
 Thus, our first contribution in this paper is to `complete the picture' and establish complete correspondences between the above five mentioned sequent systems by means of syntactic proof transformations.